 Tawa Esplanade Restoration Project

-Tawa Esplanade runs to Te Wai o Pareira from Matipo Road between Renata Crescent and Wharf Road.
+Tawa Esplanade is a tributary to Te Wai o Pareira, running from northern Matipo Road between Renata Crescent and Wharf Road.

 This project has been made possible through the generous support of the following partners:

 Ecomatters Trust (Love Your Neighbourhood)

 Auckland Council support has included advice and guidance, tools, pest paste, mulch, fertilizer, brochures, gloves and safety glasses.
 Auckland Council is also a major sponsor of RiverCare Group.

 The Henderson Massey Local Board has contributed $2,000 towards project management and the costs of a sign.